Eltrio999/Temperature-Meter-with-Heater-and-Air-Conditioner-/README.md

-Temperature Meter with Heater and Air Conditioner Overview
+🌡️ Temperature Meter with Heater and Air Conditioner

-This project is an embedded real-time temperature control system built with an ATmega32 microcontroller.
-It monitors ambient temperature using an LM35 sensor and automatically activates a cooling fan or a warming fan to maintain stable conditions.
-The current temperature is displayed on an LCD, with LEDs indicating system status.
+An embedded real-time temperature control system using an ATmega32 microcontroller and an LM35 temperature sensor.
+The system monitors ambient temperature and automatically activates a cooling fan or a warming fan.
+A real-time reading is displayed on an LCD, with LED indicators showing the current state.

-Features
+✨ Features

-Real-time temperature monitoring via LCD
+✅ Real-time temperature monitoring on LCD

-Automatic cooling and heating control
+✅ Automatic cooling/heating control

-LED indicators for fan/heater status
+✅ LED indicators for fan/heater status

-Cost-effective and energy-efficient design
+✅ Low-cost and energy-efficient design

-Tested in simulation (Proteus) and implemented in hardware
+✅ Tested in Proteus simulation and hardware implementation

-Hardware Components
+🛠️ Hardware Components

-ATmega32 Microcontroller – Core processing unit
+🔹 ATmega32 Microcontroller – System controller

-LM35 Temperature Sensor – Reads ambient temperature
+🔹 LM35 Temperature Sensor – Temperature measurement

-LCD Display – Shows real-time temperature
+🔹 LCD Display (16x2) – Real-time data display

-Cooling Fan & Warming Fan – Controlled by the microcontroller
+🔹 Cooling Fan & Warming Fan – Environmental control

-Transistors, Capacitors, Resistors – For stable circuit operation
+🔹 BC547 Transistors – Fan switching

+🔹 Capacitors & Resistors – Circuit stability

-LEDs – Indicate cooling/heating status
+🔹 LEDs (Green & Red) – Status indicators

-Circuit Workflow
+⚙️ How It Works

-The LM35 sensor measures ambient temperature.
+🌡️ The LM35 sensor measures ambient temperature.

-The ATmega32 converts the sensor’s analog signal via its ADC.
+🔄 The ATmega32 ADC converts analog data into digital values.

-Based on thresholds, the microcontroller activates the cooling fan or warming fan.
+🌀 If the temperature is above the threshold → Cooling Fan ON.

+🔥 If the temperature is below the threshold → Warming Fan ON.

-The LCD displays the current temperature.
+📟 LCD displays real-time readings.

-LEDs show which system (cooling/heating) is active.
+💡 LEDs indicate whether heating or cooling is active.